ShubhamMakkar/Healthcare-Data-Analysis-Capstone/README.md

 ## 🔚 Conclusion
-This project demonstrates the practical application of data analysis techniques to a healthcare business scenario, with a strong focus on exploratory analysis, KPI evaluation, and business-oriented decision-making.
+This project demonstrates the practical application of data analysis techniques to a healthcare business scenario, with a strong focus on data exploration, KPI evaluation, and business-oriented decision-making.
-The analysis emphasizes deriving actionable insights from data rather than machine learning, aligning with real-world healthcare analytics use cases.
+The analysis highlights how structured healthcare data can be transformed into meaningful insights to support operational and strategic decisions.

 ---